United States home front during World War II: Volunteer activities

 Women staffed millions of jobs in community service roles, such as nursing, the USO, and the Red Cross.
 Unorganized women were encouraged to collect and turn in materials that were needed by the war effort.
 Women collected fats rendered during cooking, children formed balls of aluminum foil they peeled from chewing gum wrappers and also created rubber band balls, which they contributed to the war effort.
 Hundreds of thousands of men joined civil defense units to prepare for disasters, such as enemy bombing.

-The Women Airforce Service Pilots (WASP) mobilized 1,000 civilian women to fly new warplanes from the factories to airfields located on the east coast of the U.S. This was historically significant because flying a warplane had always been a male role.
+The Women Airforce Service Pilots (WASP) mobilized 1,000 civilian women to fly new warplanes from the factories to airfields located on the east coast of the US.
+This was historically significant because flying a warplane had always been a male role.
 No American women flew warplanes in combat.

 Baby boom

 Marriage and motherhood came back as prosperity empowered couples who had postponed marriage.
 The birth rate started shooting up in 1941, paused in 1944–45 as 12 million men were in uniform, then continued to soar until reaching a peak in the late 1950s.
 This was the "Baby Boom".

 In a New Deal-like move, the federal government set up the "EMIC" program that provided free prenatal and natal care for the wives of servicemen below the rank of sergeant.

 Housing shortages, especially in the munitions centers, forced millions of couples to live with parents or in makeshift facilities.
 Little housing had been built in the Depression years, so the shortages grew steadily worse until about 1949 when a massive housing boom finally caught up with demand.
 (After 1944 much of the new housing was supported by the G.I.
 Bill.)

 Federal law made it difficult to divorce absent servicemen, so the number of divorces peaked when they returned in 1946.
 In long-range terms, divorce rates changed little.